Cereal Box Letters Preschool Activities

 In the classroom, you can match the letters to a banner or other display with letters of the alphabet.

-Arrange in alphabetical order.
+Arrange letters in alphabetical order.

 Spell your name.

-More ways to play with cereal boxes
+How to play with cereal box pictures

 - Set the table with plastic bowls.
 Add cereal cutouts to the bowls.